 Per the Workforce Innovation and Opportunity Act, the State Independent Living Services (IL, Part B) program of the Rehabilitation Services Administration (RSA) has been transferred to the new Independent Living Administration (ILA), a part of the Administration for Community Living (ACL) in the U.S. Department of Health and Human Services.
-For more information on ACL, please visit www.acl.gov.
-More information on ILA’s new Web site will be posted soon.
-In the meantime, you may continue to find information regarding the State Independent Living Services program on ED.gov.
+For current information on the ILA, please visit http://www.acl.gov/Programs/AoD/ILA.

 Program Office: Rehabilitation Services Administration

 Also Known As: State Independent Living Services, IL State Grants

 This program offers formula grants to states for one or more of the following purposes:

 - To provide resources to statewide independent living councils (SILCs);

 - To provide independent living (IL) services to individuals with significant disabilities;

 - To demonstrate ways to expand and improve IL services;